agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 To simplify integration with OpenL rules, customize serialization output of SpreadsheetResult objects by adding or removing steps or columns from spreadsheet result output.

-- To identify steps or columns to be returned in the SOAP/REST response, mark them using the \* asterisk symbol.
+- To identify steps or columns to be returned in the REST response, mark them using the \* asterisk symbol.
 - To ensure that certain steps or columns are not included in output, mark them with the ~ tilde symbol.

 Consider the following spreadsheets.